 This memorandum concludes in part V, pages 25-34, that the Fourth Amendment would not apply to domestic military operations designed to prevent and deter further terrorist attacks.
 This does not reflect the current views of this Office….

 You don’t say?

-And then Bradbury goes on to say that statements regarding the First Amendment being restricted as to press and public speech were overly broad and not appropriate, that the attempt to gin up the "military purpose" vagueness as a reason for posse comitatus to not apply was unsupported crap (my paraphrase), and that the AUMF didn’t give the Bush Administration a "military purpose" to use armed forces for police actions within US borders unrestrictedly.
+And then Bradbury goes on to say that statements regarding the First Amendment being restricted as to press and public speech were overly broad and not appropriate, that the attempt to gin up the "military purpose" vagueness as a reason for posse comitatus to not apply was unsupported crap (my paraphrase), and that the AUMF didn’t give the Bush Administration a "military purpose" to use armed forces for police actions with US borders unrestrictedly.

 Further, Bradbury succinctly decimates Insurrection Act claims because:

 …to authorize the use of the military for law enforcement purposes would require the actual obstruction of the execution of federal law or a breakdown in the ability of state authorities to protect federal rights.

 In other words, the legal dunces who drafted this didn’t bother reading the actual code requirements and we at OLC these days are horrified.
 Please use your round file, thank you.

 You think they held this particular OLC memo back out of caution?
 National security grounds?
 Or sheer embarrassment?